M270 Multiple Launch Rocket System: Service history

 The M270 MLRS conducts a rocket launch.

-When first deployed with the U.S. Army, the MLRS was used in a composite battalion consisting of two batteries of traditional artillery (howitzers) and one battery of MLRS SPLLs (self-propelled loader/launchers).
+When first deployed with the US Army, the MLRS was used in a composite battalion consisting of two batteries of traditional artillery (howitzers) and one battery of MLRS SPLLs (self-propelled loader/launchers).
 The first operational Battery was C Battery, 3rd Battalion, 6th Field Artillery, 1st Infantry Division (Ft.
 Riley, Kansas) in 1982.
 The first operational organic or "all MLRS" unit was 6th Battalion, 27th Field Artillery.

 Originally, a battery consisted of three platoons with three launchers each for nine launchers per battery; by 1987, 25 MLRS batteries were in service.
 In the 1990s, a battery was reduced to six launchers.

 The 6th Battalion, 27th Field Artillery was reactivated as the Army's first MLRS battalion in October 1984, and became known as the "Rocket Busters".
 In March 1990, the unit deployed to White Sands Missile Range, New Mexico to conduct the Initial Operational Test and Evaluation of the Army Tactical Missile System.
 The success of the test provided the Army with a highly accurate, long range fire support asset.

 An M270 assigned to the 41st Field Artillery Brigade.